cse110-sp25-group8/cse110-sp25-group8/admin/team.md

 Here is a link to my personal [Github Page](https://arlenecse.github.io/arlene-github-user-page/)

 ###  Kiara Singh
-Hi, I'm a second year computer science student form Hong Kong.
+Hi, I'm a second year computer science student from Hong Kong.
 A fun fact about me is I lived on a ship when I was younger!
 [Here is a link](https://kiarasinghh.github.io/CSE110-Lab1/) to my personal GitHub page :)